 Do you have your certificate of authorization?

 A certificate of authorization is required before felling a tree on private property.
-In most cases, every tree felled has to be replaced.

 Conditions for tree removal in Brossard